yannidd/yannidd.github.io/_posts/2019-08-30-fully-analogue-neural-network.md

 ## Introduction

+Machine learning is used all around these days - from tasks as basic as ... to self-driving cars, walking robots and medical diagnosis.
+Different algorithms are used for each task, but what is common between them is the fact that they are all represented digitally.
+To compute them, a processor does linear algebra one clock cycle at a time.
+As you can imagine, this can easily become a bottleneck for large neural networks that need to operate in real-time.
+In this article I present my work on developing a neural network, which operates fully in the analogue domain.
+The network is built only using basic electronic components such as resistors, transistors and op-amps.
+The inputs, outputs and all other values within the network are electronic signals.

+After reading this article, you will be able to realise an all electronic neural network, which has the exact same mathematical representation as a normal neural network.
+The network supports tanh and ReLU activations.
+I will also provide an example use case with a network that learns the XOR problem.
+To avoid writing an extremely lengthy article, I have skipped any derivations.
+However, I have referenced some excellent books by very clever people if you want more details.
+In my explanations I assume that you know the basics of feedforward neural networks and analogue electronic circuits.

 ## The Feedforward Neural Network

 Arguably the most basic neural network - and probably the first one everyone learns about - is called the feedforward neural network.
-In it, data flows from the inputs, through all inside neuron and to the outputs, without forming any loops.
-This section will explain, with the aid of mathematical equations, how this type of network generates an output from a set of inputs; this is commonly known as forward propagation.
-This section will not explain how the network learns (through a process called backpropagation), since this is not necessary to understand the electronics related sections later.
+In it, data flows from the inputs, through all inside neurons and then to the outputs.
+This section will briefly explain, with the aid of mathematical equations, how this type of network generates an output from a set of inputs; this is commonly known as forward propagation.

 To understand the neural network operation, we shall first look at its smallest building block called the neuron.

 As a quick disclaimer, this is by no means a comprehensive introduction to neural networks.
 It is rather a quick recap of how the output of the network is calculated, which will be useful when modelling the neural network using electronics.
 If you are unfamiliar with neural networks, I highly recommend Michael Nielsen book {% cite neurons --file assets/posts/fully-analogue-neural-network/references.bib %} introducing neural networks and deep learning.

 ### A Single Artificial Neuron

-As the name hints, a neural network is build of many interconnected neurons.
-The most common type of neuron currently used is displayed in figure... .
+As the name hints, a neural network is build of many interconnected artificial neurons.
+An artificial neuron has an arbitrary number of inputs and a single output.
+One of the inputs always has a constant value of 1 and is called a bias.

 ...